-- If you don't already have a logical Image that you can use, create the logical Image in the CloudCenter platform.
-See (API) or (concepts and UI) for additional context.
+If you don't already have a logical Image that you can use, create the logical Image in the CloudCenter platform.
+See Create Image (API) or (concepts and UI) for additional context.

 Create the real Image in each cloud region.

-You might save some time on this if you use one of the supported out-of-boxBase OS Images for your cloud, if available and suitable to your enterprise requirements.
+You might save some time on this if you use one of the supported out-of-boxOperating Systems for your cloud, if available and suitable to your enterprise requirements.

 Virtual Appliances-based services often use packaged appliance images, without modification.
 In this case, you do not need to install the Management Agent bundle and directly map the images.